coingaming/moon/README.md

 3. Try running `iex -S mix phx.server`
 4. Stop the command above, then try running `./run-locally-dev.sh`

-# Security issues

-Please do not publish this project, as it contains following security issues

-1. Figma importer contains Figma API token (for secret files)

 # Preferences to consider when writing code

 In writing code try to remember following rules: